 We work closely with Lancashire Fire and Rescue Service.
 Year 6 and Year 2 have yearly visits that cover the following areas through their ChildSafe (KS1) and RoadSense (KS2) programmes:

-The aim of the ChildSafe KS1 session is to deliver an educational package that challenges the behaviour of children and their parents/carers by increasing their knowledge about
+The aim of the ChildSafe KS1 session is to deliver an educational package that challenges the behaviour of children and their parents/carers by increasing their knowledge about the risk that fire presents and generates awareness of the actions to be taken in the event of a fire.

 ChildSafe sessions are delivered by operational crews of fire-fighters from the local fire station.